fjos/fyp/README.md

 Samples
 -------
-Some samples are included in the repository.
+Some samples are included in the repository under src/samples

 To run them, they must first be compiled with with both OpenMPI and OpenCL, then run as followed